grantwinney/pinboard-bookmarks-to-chrome/README.md

 Here's some stuff that helped me... maybe it'll help you too.

 ## Reference Material
-If you want to create your own Chrome extension, start with the [Chrome developer tutorials](https://developer.chrome.com/extensions).
-They explain the purpose of the manifest.json file, the various API endpoints and limitations, etc.
+If you want to create your own Chrome extension, check out the [Chrome developer tutorials](https://developer.chrome.com/extensions) which  explain the purpose of the manifest.json file, the various API endpoints and limitations, etc. I wrote a tutorial on [creating your first Chrome extension](https://grantwinney.com/making-your-first-chrome-extension/) too.

-I also found the [Mozilla Developer Network (MDN) JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) to be a great resource.
+Also, the [Mozilla Developer Network (MDN) JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript) are a great resource.

-Don't be afraid to [reach out using social media](https://twitter.com/GrantWinney/status/798240234853068801).
-Someone may have just the info you're looking for.

 ## Libraries
 I used several libraries for various tasks in the extension.
 Here are the links if you want to check them out.